Noaemien/ada-template-website/betting-floor.md

 Our group also tried to find their own guess before looking at this project:

-Noa : Spain, Austalia, Portugal, Italy, Earth, London, Islam, Latin
+**Noa** : Spain, Austalia, Portugal, Italy, Earth, London, Islam, Latin

-Tolga : United_states, England, China, World_war_I, Earth, United_kindgom, Europe, Turkey
+**Tolga** : United_states, England, China, World_war_I, Earth, United_kindgom, Europe, Turkey

-Antoine: Bird, 20th century, English language, World War II, United Nations, list of countries by system of government, animal, scientific classification
+**Antoine**: Bird, 20th century, English language, World War II, United Nations, list of countries by system of government, animal, scientific classification

-Max: United States, Australia, World War II, France, Brazil, currency, water, scientific classification
+**Max**: United States, Australia, World War II, France, Brazil, currency, water, scientific classification

-Julien: United States, 20th century, England, agriculture, World War II, Christianity, North America, People’s Republic of China
+**Julien**: United States, 20th century, England, agriculture, World War II, Christianity, North America, People’s Republic of China

 <!-- Placeholder: Everybody explain why they chose there hub ??-->

+#### Strategy 5 : YOUR Prediction

+We will track how YOUR pick perform and see whether human intuition can keep up with the data.

+---

 We will look back at those strategies at the end of the competition and see which one is the best, and the worst...

-We will also track how YOUR pick perform and see whether human intuition can keep up with the data.

----

 <!-- MathJax loader to render LaTeX formulas on this page -->
 <script>